OctopusDeploy/blog/blog/2023-04/beginners-guide-containers/index.md

 - Ensure your application and infrastructure are the same across all instances, no matter where you host
 - Recover faster due to the speed and ease of spinning

-We went into more depth on [the benefits of containers in a previous blog](https://octopus.com/blog/benefits-of-containerization).
+We went into more depth on [the benefits of containers in a previous post](https://octopus.com/blog/benefits-of-containerization).

 ## Where Docker and Kubernetes fit alongside containers

-If working in software development, you’ve likely heard of 'Docker' and 'Kubernetes'.
-Neither is essential for small projects, but together they solve most problems you'd likely find with containers.
+If you work in software development, you’ve likely heard of Docker and Kubernetes.
+Neither is essential for small projects, but together they solve the most common problems with containers.

 Let's explore how they help with containers.